mitchellsears/mitchellsears/README.md

 ---

 - 🌱 I’m currently learning **SQL, Snowflake, Python**
-- 🔭 I’m interested in building data pipelines and scalable analytics tools
+- 🔭 I’m interested in transforming data in KPIs and exploring to world of data engineering
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mitchellsears/)

 ---